National Maritime Museum, Greenwich, 8-10 November 2018

 - The impact of war on naval hierarchies and ideas of leadership

-- Institutional lessons learned, navies and the Second World War
+- Institutional lessons learned, and navies in the Second World War

 - The impact of the war on the merchant marine

-- Public opinion and media coverage relating to the navies/merchant marine before, during and after the conflict
+- Public opinion and media coverage relating to the navy/merchant marine before, during and after the conflict

 - Cultural constructions of maritime heroism, and their relationship to pre-war touchstones, from Nelson to Scott